metacpan/metacpan-cpan-extracted/distros/L/Linux-Landlock/README.md

 version 3 (kernel version 6.2 or newer, unless backported).

 Network functionality is only available since ABI version 4.

+Also keep in mind, that some Perl, or even libc, functions might implicitly rely on file system access that could have been restricted by Landlock.

 # AUTHOR